Improving convergence of volume penalised fluid-solid interactions: Flow past a rotating cylinder: Moving objects in 2D

-A general technique to accelerate convergence of sequences with known asymptotic behaviour is \emph{Richardson extrapolation}.
-Specifically, for a quantity $X_i,X_j$ derived from simulations with penalty parameters $\eta_j$ and $\eta_k$ we can calculate an \emph{extrapolated} quantity $\overline{X}_{ij}$ as
+{Richardson extrapolation} is a general technique to accelerate convergence of sequences with known asymptotic behaviour.
+For a quantity $X_i,X_j$ derived from simulations with penalty parameters $\eta_i$ and $\eta_j$ we can calculate an {extrapolated} quantity $\overline{X}_{ij}$ as

-Assuming the quantities $X_i,X_j$ obey identical leading order behaviour proportional to $\eta$, the extrapolated sum $\overline{X}_{ij}$ will subtract out this leading order error.
-Hence at the small added cost of a lower resolution simulation at larger $\eta$, one can achieve $\O(\eta^2)$ accuracy in practice.
+If $X_i,X_j$ obey leading order behaviour proportional to $\eta$, the extrapolation $\overline{X}_{ij}$ will cancel this error.
+One can thus achieve $\O(\eta^2)$ accuracy in practice, for the small added cost of a lower resolution simulation at larger $\eta$.